Structure, concepts, and terminology

 *Wireless Cameras* are a special variant of *Cameras* and represent cellular and other wireless camera traps who's data streams can be integrated into Animl and processed in real time.
 Unlike regular *Cameras,* before you'll be able to ingest any images from your *Wireless Camera* traps, you must first register them with your *Project*.
 If the camera’s serial number is already registered/paired with another *Project*, you will be unable to register it to your own, so it’s important when transferring a camera between *Projects* to release it first.

-Deployments
+## Deployments

-Over the course of a camera’s life, it may be deployed multiple times for multiple purposes and across multiple Projects.
-So in essence a Deployment is just a set of Images taken by a Camera between two dates at a single location.
+Over the course of a camera’s life, it may be deployed multiple times for multiple purposes and across multiple *Projects*.
+So in essence a *Deployment* is just a set of *Images* taken by a *Camera* between two dates at a single location.&#x20;

 In Animl, it’s maybe most helpful to think of *Deployments* simply as a data management tool, and they’re quite flexible: you can create *Deployments* retroactively and adjust their start dates and other metadata whenever you want.
 Every camera that is registered or was registered at some time to a *Project* has an un-editable Default deployment, with no start date, which serves as a fallback for images that may enter Animl but were taken earlier than the start date of the earliest user-defined *Deployment*.

-Images
+## Images

 *Images* are both the image files themselves as well as their associated metadata.

-Objects and Labels
+## Objects and Labels

-Labels describe an Object (e.g., “animal”, “rodent”).
-Objects can have multiple Labels, and Labels can be created from either machine learning model predictions or users.
-Users are responsible for “validating” or “invalidating” Labels produced by machine learning models.
-If a user validates a Label, that object will become locked, and that validated Label will appear as the “winner” (the most specific & accurate Label associated with that Object).
-However, users can always unlock objects, invalidate previously validated Labels, or add new ones manually to override Labels that had been applied earlier.
+Users can “validate” or “invalidate” *Labels* produced by machine learning models.
+If a user validates a *Label*, that object will become locked, and that validated *Label* will appear as the “winner” (the most specific & accurate *Label* associated with that *Object*).
+However, users can always unlock objects, invalidate previously validated *Labels*, or add new ones manually to override *Labels* that had been applied earlier.